Properties and baroclinic instability of stratified thermal upper-ocean flow: The IL QG

 for any constant $a$ and arbitrary function $F$.
-In \cite{Beron-21-POFb} we presented the proof for the IL$^{(0,1)}$PE's Casimirs (cf.\ Remark \ref{rem:C-IL01PE}, below).
+In \cite{Beron-21-POFb} a proof for the IL$^{(0,1)}$PE's Casimirs was given (cf.\ Remark \ref{rem:C-IL01PE}, below).
 Here we present the proof for the QG case.
 A genuine Casimir $\mathcal C[\bar\xi,\psi_\sigma,\psi_{\sigma^2}]$ must satisfy:

-From the last two rows, it is clear that $\smash{\frac{\delta }{\delta\bar\xi}}\mathcal C$ must be a constant.
+From the last two rows, it is clear that $\smash{\frac{\delta\mathcal C}{\delta\bar\xi}}$ must be a constant.
 This makes the first term in the first row to vanish.
 The last two terms vanish by adding the integral of an arbitrary function of $(\psi_\sigma,\psi_{\sigma^2})$, showing that \eqref{eq:C-IL01} indeed is a valid Casimir.
-In fact, there exists no Casimir more general than this.
+In fact, there exists no Casimir more general than \eqref{eq:C-IL01}.